Methods Of Concrete Curing

 2. Covering The Surface With Waterproof Paper:

 In this method, the concrete surface is covered with wet gunny bags or waterproof papers to avoid water loss and to protect the concrete from further damage.
-This method gives satisfactory results for curing of concrete slabs and pavements.
+This method gives satisfactory results for concrete slabs and pavements.

 3. Sprinkling Water: